 Since Crohn’s disease is a chronic condition, it’s vitally important to do everything you can with medication and dietary and lifestyle choices to help your condition.
 Your Manhattan gastroenterologist can recommend the best course of medical treatment and encourage you to make the proper lifestyle and food choices.

 What Is Crohn’s Disease?

-Crohn’s disease is an intestinal disorder characterized by chronic inflammation of your intestinal tract.
-It can strike anywhere from your mouth all the way to your rectum.
-Unlike similar conditions such as ulcerative colitis, this inflammatory bowel disease usually appears in patches along your intestines.
-It can develop deep pockets of inflammation surrounded by healthy tissue.
+Crohn’s disease is a gastrointestinal disorder characterized by chronic inflammation.
+It can strike anywhere from your mouth to your rectum.
+Unlike similar conditions such as ulcerative colitis, this inflammatory bowel disease usually appears in patches along your gastrointestinal tract.
+It can present as deep pockets of inflammation surrounded by unaffected tissue.